sanket230995/interactive-curves-and-surfaces-three-js/md/ 2 Preliminary Mathematics/ 7 Types of Parametric Functions: 1D Polynomial Functions in Bernstein Form.md

 ​		$$p_{\nu}(t)=t^{\nu}	{\tag{2.7b}}$$

 But, believe it or not, both forms are *basis polynomials* for the *vector space* ${\Pi}_n$.
+That means that they can both represent any polynomial function.
 We're not going to prove this fact here, nor do we expect this fact to mean much to you right now, but it is an important fact all the same.

-In $\Sigma$ notation the Bernstein polynomial form is written thus:
+In $\Sigma​$ notation the Bernstein polynomial form is written thus:

 $$B_n(t)=\sum\limits_{\nu=0}^{n}\beta_{\nu}b_{\nu,n}(t) \tag{2.7c}$$